tomtebloss/Microdeal_Stereo_Playback/README.md

 ---

+Disk can be found at Atari Mania: https://www.atarimania.com/utility-atari-st-playback_25563.html PDF with labels:
+Label for cartridge (size:) is included in the 'Pics' folder.

+---

 ## Testing

 I used HexTracker v0.849B to test.
 ScummVM Lite (Atari) should also work.
 There is other trackers that also works.